-

 This is a stunning, highly detailed, and extremely interesting map of northeastern South America.
 Covers the modern day countries of Venezuela, British Guyana, French Guyana, Surinam and parts of Brazil.
 Pinkerton offers impressive detail throughout noting indigenous groups, missions, towns and cities, swamps, mountains, and river systems.
 Upper right hand quadrant features the title plate and two distance scales, one in British Miles and the other in Spanish Leagues.
 Cartographically speaking this is an often neglected part of the world - especially in the early 19th century.
 Though the coastlands had been well mapped early in the 16th century, the interior was rarely penetrated.
 The combination of mountainous terrain, daunting jungles, malaria, and unfriendly indigenous groups combine to make this area all but unexplorable - even today.
 Nonetheless, Pinkerton make a commendable attempt to piece together early conquistador accounts, explorer's journals, missionary records, and indigenous reports into a coherent mapping of the area.
 Probably the most interesting aspect of this map is Pinkerton's treatment of the apocryphal Lake Parima.
 Lake Parima was first identified by Sir Walter Raleigh in the 16th century - though he admittedly never saw the lake himself.
 He offers duly noted speculative courses for the Orinoco, the Maroni and the Rio Negro, among others.
 He also notes the sites of various battles and the bases of rebels and escaped slaves.
 Drawn by L. Herbert and engraved by Samuel Neele under the direction of John Pinkerton.
 This map comes from the scarce American edition of Pinkerton's Modern Atlas, published by Thomas Dobson & Co. of Philadelphia in 1818.

-- MUSEUM QUALITY INKS AND PAPER: Printed on thick 192gsm heavyweight matte paper with archival giclee inks, this historic fine art will decorate your wall for years to come.
+- MUSEUM QUALITY INKS AND PAPER: Printed on thick 192gsm heavyweight matte paper with archival giclee inks, this historic fine art will decorate your wall for years to come

-- ATTENTION TO DETAIL: We edit every antique map for image quality, color and vibrance, so it can look its best while retaining historical character.
+- ARTWORK MADE TO ORDER IN THE USA: We make each reprint only when you order it.
+Every antique map is edited for image quality, color and vibrance, so it can look its best while retaining historical character.
 Makes a great gift!

-- FRAME READY: Your unframed poster will arrive crease-free, rolled in a sturdy mailing tube.
-Many maps fit easy-to-find standard size frames 16x20, 16x24, 18x24, 24x30, 24x36, saving on custom framing.
+- FRAME READY: Your unframed poster ships crease-free, rolled in a sturdy mailing tube.
+Many maps fit easy-to-find standard size frames 16x20, 16x24, 18x24, 24x30, 24x36, saving on custom framing

 - Watermarks will not appear in the printed picture.
-Some blemishes, tears, or stamps may be removed from the final print.
+Old maps sometimes have blemishes, tears, or stamps that may be removed from the final print

 Why choose Historic Pictoric

 Every artwork we offer is carefully edited by our small but dedicated team of image professionals, ensuring each detail is perfect.
 We print every order to demand right here in the USA, treating every piece with the same care and attention we would give our own work.
 From editing to printing to packaging, we take pride in delivering artwork that meets our high standards—and we love knowing it’s heading to a home where it will be appreciated.
+What our customers say.